kgdunn/pid-book/univariate-review/univariate-review.rst

 Using the :math:`t`-distribution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There is no practical engineering sense is showing the formula for the :math:`t`-distribution, `look it up in a reference <http://en.wikipedia.org/wiki/Student%27s_t-distribution>`_ if you are interested.
+There is no practical engineering sense is showing the formal definition of the :math:`t`-distribution, `look it up in a reference <http://en.wikipedia.org/wiki/Student%27s_t-distribution>`_ if you are interested.
 But in R, we use the ``dt(x, df=...)`` function to give us the values of the :math:`t`-distribution for a given value of :math:`x` which has been computed with ``df`` degrees of freedom.
 We use the :math:`t`-distribution in calculations related to a sample *mean*, and it is the sample mean that is used as the :math:`x` value in the distribution.
 This is why the distribution is only a function of the degrees of freedom.

 Let's return to our viscosity example.
 We take a large bale of polymer composite from our line and using good sampling techniques, we take 9 independent samples from the bale and measure the viscosity in the lab for each sample.
 These samples are independent estimates of the population (bale) viscosity.
 We will believe these samples follow a normal distribution (we could confirm this in practice by running tests and verifying the samples are normally distributed).